KDE/plasma-welcome/README.md

 Because pages are QML with no additional C++ code being possible, only the following external functions are supported:

-## Open a URL in the default we browser
+## Open a URL in the default web browser
 Example:
 ```
 Kirigami.Icon {